jmeridth/git-dvcs/git_workflows/2_rebasing_workflows/rebasing_workflows.md

 	#
 	# Commands:
 	# p, pick = use commit
+	# r, reword = use commit, but edit the commit message
 	# e, edit = use commit, but stop for amending
 	# s, squash = use commit, but meld into previous commit
+	# f, fixup = use "squash", but discard this commit's log message
 	#
 	# If you remove a line here THAT COMMIT WILL BE LOST.
 	# However, if you remove everything, the rebase will be aborted.